 Dustin has been working nights lately and I was gearing up for another 1-2 hour session of “Let’s try to get Baby Heidi to bed.”

 My sweet baby who used to lay down awake after a bottle and sleep from 7 to 7 abruptly decided at the beginning of the summer that she HATED sleep.
 Of course, bedtime is at the end of the day and both of us felt exhausted and frustrated.
 I had tried every possible method or suggestion.
 She wanted to be pushed in the stroller… until she didn’t.
 Then she wanted to be held… until she didn’t.
-I tried to let her cry it out and it was an awful experience for the both of us.
-I had really started to dread putting her to sleep every night.
+We tried to let her cry it out and it was an awful experience for the both of us.
+Dread was setting in about putting her to sleep every night.

-I am constantly busy with school, my kids, and then after I put them to bed or very early in the morning, I work on TPT and my blog.
+I am constantly busy with school and my kids.
+Then I work on TPT or my blog after I put them to bed or very early in the morning.
 It had become frustrating that I wasn’t able to get as much done as I wanted.

 Then, you add in my 3 year old Aniston… she wanted Mommy to put her to sleep, but I just couldn’t do it all at one time.
 I had to call in back-ups like my mother-in-law or sister to tuck her in.
-I missed reading books with her and saying prayers together.
+We missed reading books and saying prayers together.

 It truly changed the entire night.
 Suddenly everything else could wait because, “I GET to put Heidi to bed.”